-25This scrutiny has led to increasing concern among regulators and market commentators that the focus on ESG ratings may be misleading indicators of underlying ESG activities (Financial Conduct Authority, 2022; Temple-West, 2022).
-Highlighting this possibility, and in line with our findings, Cornaggia and Cornaggia (2023) shows that firms "manage" their ESG ratings by improving cosmetically along dimensions ESG rating providers weigh more heavily in their ratings.
+&lt;sup>31This scrutiny has led to increasing concern among regulators and market commentators that the focus on ESG ratings may be misleading indicators of underlying ESG activities (Financial Conduct Authority, 2022; Temple-West, 2022).
+Highlighting this possibility, and in line with our findings, Cornaggia and Cornaggia (2023) show firms "manage" their ESG ratings by improving cosmetically along dimensions that ESG rating providers weigh more heavily in their ratings.

-26Rating-agency practices vary, with some ratings setting non-disclosing firms to the industry average, and others assuming the worst performance (Larcker et al., 2022).
+&lt;sup>32Rating-agency practices vary, with some ratings setting non-disclosing firms to the industry average, and others assuming the worst performance (Larcker et al., 2022).
 For instance, Thompson Reuters Refintiv describes in their methodology guide that "not reporting on 'highly material' data points will negatively affect a company's score" (Refinitiv, 2021).
-Therefore, firms are often heavily incentivized to disclose something about ESG if they care about their ratings, but it is very difficult for ESG rating agencies to verify the quality of these disclosures.
+Therefore, firms are often heavily incentivized to disclose something about ESG if they care about their ratings, but ESG rating agencies have difficulty verifying the quality of these disclosures.

-We examine the relationship between ESG ratings and diversity washers in Table 9.
-We consider the scores from two top ESG rating providers: Thompson Reuters Refinitiv (Panel A) and Sustainalytics (Panel B).
-We consider each provider's overall assigned ESG rating (columns 1 and 2) and their social ratings (columns 3 and 4).
+assigned ESG rating (columns 1 and 2) and their social ratings (columns 3 and 4).
 As in prior analyses, we include firm-level controls and industry and year fixed effects.
 Panel A shows ESG scores provided by Refinitiv are higher for diversity-washing firms, which is the case for both the overall ESG rating (columns 1 and 2) and the social rating (columns 3 and 4).
 In economic terms, diversity washers exhibit approximately a 12% higher ESG score both for the overall and social score relative to non-diversity washers (which have a mean ESG score of 0.393).
 We also observe that these relationships are increasing in the level of diversity washing, as shown in columns 1 and 3.

 Panel B tabulates similar analyses for Sustainalytics ratings.
-Like Panel A, we find that diversity washers have higher average ESG ratings for both the overall rating (columns 1 and 2) and social rating (columns 3 and 4), as shown by the positive and statistically significant coefficients.
-Economic significance is smaller than in Panel A, with diversitywashing firms having approximately 1.5% and 1.9% higher overall and social ratings than non-diversity washers, and again, these effects are increasing in the magnitude of diversitywashing.
+As in Panel A, we find diversity washers have higher average ESG ratings for both the overall rating (columns 1 and 2) and social rating (columns 3 and 4), as shown by the positive and statistically significant coefficients.
+Economic significance is smaller than in Panel A, with diversity-washing firms having approximately 1.5% and 1.9% higher overall and social ratings than non-diversity washers, and again, these effects are increasing in the magnitude of diversity washing.

 The incentive to disclose DEI data to satisfy ESG raters may induce a mechanical relation between diversity washing and ESG rating coverage.
-To explore this possibility, in untabulated analysis, we estimate year-by-year regressions of Panel A, Table 9, because Refinitiv expanded its coverage beginning in 2017 from the Russell 1000 to the Russell 3000.
-If a mechanical relation exists, we should observe a change in the coefficient on our diversity washing measures that coincides with this expansion.
+To explore this possibility, in untabulated analysis, we estimate year-by-year regressions of Panel A, Table 11, because Refinitiv expanded its coverage beginning in 2017 from the Russell 1000 to the Russell 3000.
+If a mechanical relation exists, we should observe a change in the coefficient on our diversity-washing measures that coincides with this expansion.
 However, we observe a consistently positive and significant relation that steadily increases over our sample period.
-Thus, it does not appear that our findings result from ESG rating coverage.27
+Thus, our findings do not appear to result from ESG rating coverage.